kubos/kubos/docs/first-project.md

-# Getting started with KubOS-SDK
+# Getting started with Kubos SDK

-This is intended to be a quick guide to creating a new project on top of the Kubos framework.
+This is intended to be a quick guide to creating a new project on top of the KubOS framework.

 ## Prerequisites